RavenousLegs

 GandaLa Base Camp - Markha Valley trek in Ladakh

-The next day I woke up fresh with preparedness of crossing the Ganda La pass at an altitude of 4540m.
-The caretaker at the campsite directed us towards the route and it looked quite steep.
-The kaleidoscopic landscape with the dramatic Trans-Himalayan Range of Ladakh kept me engaged on the entire route.
-I was mesmerised with every new colour the mountains showed me.
+The next day, I woke up feeling refreshed and prepared to cross the Ganda La pass at an altitude of 4540 meters.
+The caretaker at the campsite guided us towards the route, which appeared quite steep.
+The kaleidoscopic landscape, with its dramatic Trans-Himalayan Range of Ladakh, kept me engaged throughout the entire journey.
+I was mesmerized by the ever-changing colors that the mountains displayed.

 View from GandaLa pass - Markha Valley trek in Ladakh